 Buying Bus Tickets from Athens to Thessaloniki

-Just like when travelling Greece by rail, you can buy Greek bus tickets and check times and fares online via the KTEL website.
+Just like when travelling through Greece by rail, you can buy Greek bus tickets and check times and fares online via the KTEL website.
 Similarly, you can buy the tickets in person at the station.

 Buses depart approximately 13 times per day, between the hours of 6:45 and 23:30.
 Standard tickets cost €32.40 with reduced fares available for students, the elderly, and military personnel.,